-The Council may verify that items claimed for have actually been purchased, particularly for unusual items or where there is a high cost.
-Evidence of DRE will be requested at the Council's discretion.
+The Council will require verification that items claimed for have actually been purchased, particularly for unusual items or where there is a high cost.
+Evidence of DRE will be requested.
 Where evidence is not available the assessment will take into account the person's views and a request will be made for future receipts to be retained.
 If, despite a request to keep receipts, a person does not do so, and there is doubt about the expenditure, the cost will not be included in the assessment.